Mount Kenya National Park

 Did you know?

-You can camp at Shipton’s Camp just below the summit, nestling between the snow-capped peaks.
-Choose the mountain hut where climbers can rent bunks and rest the night before summiting the mountain, or choose the Shipton’s Caves, an adventurous spot for exploring.
+Climbers can camp at Shipton’s Camp just below the summit, nestling between the snow-capped peaks, or sleep in Shipton’s Caves, an adventurous spot for exploring.
+The mountain hut is a good resting place before summiting the mountain.

 Proceed Booking